 The first Earth Day was held on April 22nd, 1970, and the event was celebrated by 20 million Americans who held demonstrations across the country to demand protection for the land, air, and water.
 Earth Day came about as the result of concerted environmentalist action, and artists played an important role in that process.

-A fellow Angelino, Cobb was born in Los Angeles in 1937, and he became the country’s premiere underground cartoonist from the mid-1960s to the early 1970s.
+A fellow Angeleno, Cobb was born in Los Angeles in 1937, and he became the country’s premiere underground cartoonist from the mid-1960s to the early 1970s.
 His brilliantly drawn cartoons tackled everything from the Vietnam war and race relations in the U.S., to the abuse of political power and the arms race.
 In 1965 he started contributing political cartoons to the Los Angeles Free Press, one of the nation’s first radical underground newspapers.

-[ Mah Fellow Americans - Ron Cobb's first book of political cartoons, published 1968.
-The cartoon that appeared as the cover of this book lampooned Lyndon Baines Johnson, the 36th President of the United States (1963-1969).
-LBJ escalated the war in Vietnam, and his reelection bid in '68 collapsed in the face of rising opposition to the war.
-Cobb depicted LBJ on a flag draped podium - addressing a crowd of thuggish looking riot police. ]
+In 1968 I purchased Cobb’s first book of irreverent political cartoons titled Mah Fellow Americans.
+It was a searing collection of black and white drawings created and distributed by the Underground Press Syndicate; the book is out of print and now very rare.
+The cartoon that appeared as the cover of the book lampooned Lyndon Baines Johnson, the 36th President of the United States (1963-1969).
+LBJ escalated the war in Vietnam, and his reelection bid in 1968 collapsed in the face of rising opposition to the war.
+Cobb depicted LBJ on a flag draped podium addressing a crowd of thuggish looking riot police.

 It would be an understatement to say that Cobb’s works inspired my generation.
 On a personal note, his early editorial cartoons helped inspire me to pursue the difficult path of being a professional artist.
 As a teenager I looked forward to each edition of the L.A.
 Free Press just to see his lively cartoons; I took up pen and ink drawing partly because of being inspired by his works.